mpolobe/scroll-waitlist-exchange-1/README.md

    - Go to Authentication > Providers > Phone
    - Add your Twilio credentials
    - Enable phone authentication

+   **For Africa Railways Integration:**
+   - Contact Africa Railways for API access
+   - Configure bridge service for cross-chain payments
+   - See `AFRICA_RAILWAYS_INTEGRATION.md` for details

 3. **Run the development server:**
    ```bash